-Religion: Assistant Professor of Religion
+Religion: Department Chair and Assistant Professor

 Michael E. Heyes received a Master of Arts in comparative religion from the University of Washington in 2008 and doctorate in religious studies from Rice University in 2015.
 His dissertation, “The Metamorphosis of Monsters: Christian Identity in Medieval England and the Life of St. Margaret,” examines several late medieval Lives of St. Margaret written in England to show that the monsters of the Life offer perspective on the construction of Christian sexual identity in both professional religious and lay communities in medieval England.